I started a fruit tree orchard a couple of years ago. Since then, I have observed variations in my fruit tree growth.

 Another management is pruning under your netting.
 It requires little changes for fruits that are managed under stringent pruning regimes.
 In netted orchards, you run to maximize light distribution through the canopy.

-If you want to manage cyclone and storm damage, keep in mind the netting is expensive.
+If you want to manage cyclone and storm damage, keep in mind that netting is expensive.
 Some strategies you can use to minimize damage to nets by wind include

 - Use of full canopy netting designed to resistant to wind